Today we talk about the game we all keep playing at home.

 By looking up products on those websites you can improve your knowledge of how long food or beverage is safe and what is the best way to store them.

-CozZo app provides the same information, by suggesting a realistic shelf life and best storage place for nearly 1500 common foods.
-You can check if and how long the product can be stored in your fridge, pantry or freezer.
+CozZo app provides the same information, by suggesting a realistic shelf life and the best storage place for nearly 1500 common foods.
+You can check if and how long the product can be stored in your fridge, pantry, or freezer.
 CozZo is also super-precise in tracking and reporting on the status of your groceries.

 If the food is highly perishable, you will get a strict reminder and the product will be red-flagged.
-You will receive a gentle reminder for the foods that are starting to lose their flavour but are still safe to eat.
+You will receive a gentle reminder for the foods that are starting to lose their flavor but are still safe to eat.
 A green flag will appear on your display.

 To help you perfect your shopping and cooking routines, CozZo app checks your home inventory several times a day and reminders for products that need your attention are sent to the home screen of your phone.

 In many cases, correct storage can prolong the shelf life of products.
 But we often store products suboptimally, meaning that the shelf-life is decreased.
 Some of us do this consciously, for instance placing in a fruit bowl to stimulate kids to eat healthy instead of placing them in the fridge.

-But many of us do suboptimally due to a lack of correct knowledge on how to prolong products shelf-life.
-To overcome this particular skill deficit, for each item that is entered into the “at home” catalogue, the CozZo app suggests the optimum storage place.
+But many of us do suboptimally due to a lack of correct knowledge on how to prolong product shelf-life.
+To overcome this particular skill deficit, for each item that is entered into the “at home” catalog, the CozZo app suggests the optimum storage place.

 Knowing how to properly store food and which food to keep or throw away is a vital food planning skill.
 And whenever you feel unsure, we are here to help and boost your confidence.

 Test your food storage Know-how with our specially designed quiz right here.
 You will find helpful tips and tricks after each answer.

 Next, Stay tuned for our cooking advice.
 Don’t Overestimate Your Cooking Enthusiasm.